 Reader of Poetry and Prose

-Phoebe Ramone, a recent graduate of Pomona College, was birthed and now is based in NYC.
-She is interested in contemporary and medieval poetics, Jewish philosophy, and holes.
+Phoebe Kaufman, a recent graduate of Pomona College, writes about contemporary and medieval poetics, Jewish philosophy, and holes.
+She lives in Brooklyn and is currently employed.